 Likewise, Debt Funds invests your money in an interest-bearing securities like bonds and money market instruments.
 These securities promise to make regular interest payments to these funds.
 Hence Debt Funds are prone to three major risks like you when you lend money to friends.

 - Firstly, since these funds invest in interest-bearing securities, their NAV fluctuate with changing interest rates (interest rate risk).
-Prices of these funds fall when interest rates rise and vice-versa.
+Prices of these funds fall when

 285